 c.
 Consumer Electronics Molds: Produce plastic parts for electronic devices.

 d.
 Packaging Molds: Create plastic packaging containers and products.

-Each classification has its unique applications and requirements.
-Manufacturers choose the appropriate mold type based on factors like part design, production volume, material, and industry needs.
-The versatility of plastic molds makes them indispensable in various manufacturing sectors.
+Each classification has its own unique applications and requirements.
+Manufacturers select the appropriate mold type based on factors such as part design, production quantities, materials, and industry needs.
+The versatility of plastic molds makes them indispensable in various manufacturing fields.